Working in Market - South Korea

 - The South Korean travel trade generally prefer visual materials as well as collateral in Korean language.

-- It is helpful to have a translator on sales calls for more effective communication.
+- It is helpful to have an interpreter translator on sales calls for more effective communication.

 - The South Korean travel trade value punctuality and it is a good idea to reconfirm your meeting in advance.